Yes. Yes. Yes. We can’t stress it enough—YES, YOU DO!

 This is exactly why travel insurance matters.
 You’re not “wasting money,” you’re buying peace of mind.
 You’re not “getting scammed,” you’re making sure that you won’t have to face unforeseen healthcare expenses.

-The bottom line is, if you ever need to seek medical help, you want to get the best possible care and the smallest bill possible—and your travel insurance company will be by your side to facilitate everything.
+If you ever need to seek medical help, you want to get the best possible care and the smallest bill possible—and your travel insurance company will be by your side to facilitate everything.

 0 comments